hrosicka/PythonBasicsTurtle/README.md

 - **t:** The Turtle object that will be used to draw the house.
 - **velikostDomecku:** The size of the house.
 - **barva:** The color of the house.
 The code then creates a new Turtle object and sets its properties, such as shape, speed, and pen size.
 The code then uses a for loop to draw 20 houses.
-For each house, the code generates a random color and size, and then calls the domecek function to draw the house.
+For each house, the code generates special color and size, and then calls the domecek function to draw the house.
 The application draws a village with 20 houses of different sizes and colors.
 Houses are arranged in a spiral shape

 ![](https://github.com/hrosicka/PythonBasicsTurtle/blob/master/doc/CrazyVillage.png)